AlvaroM99/SQL---Apple-Store-Analysis-using-SQL-Queries/README.md

 GROUP BY prime_genre
 ORDER BY Avg_Rating DESC
 ```
-It's interesting how Gaming is the most popular genre but it is far behind other categories when it comes to the quality of these apps.
-A possible explanation might be the vast presence of shovel-ware and the fact that only by downloading the app does the developer earn some money, as it is, the developer only has to make you download the app but there's no further reward for working on the retention in the app.
+It's interesting how Gaming is the most popular genre but is far behind other categories when it comes to the quality of these apps.
+A possible explanation might be the vast presence of shovel-ware in the Gaming category and the fact that only by downloading the app the developer earn money.

 ![image](https://github.com/AlvaroM99/SQL---Apple-Store-Querying-Analysis/assets/129555669/b88e84f2-d0aa-4796-bc9c-c4fab2b18e56)